-The Byzantine Empire remained intact even after the fall of the Western Roman Empire up until the declined of Constantinople in 1453.
-Historians believed that many eastern orthodox states and some Muslim states in the east Mediterranean had been influenced by Byzantiums art and culture, and had preserved some aspects of Byzantine arts for centuries.
+The Byzantine Empire remained intact even after the fall of the Western Roman Empire up until the decline of Constantinople in 1453.
+Historians believed that many eastern orthodox states and some Muslim states in the eastern Mediterranean had been influenced by Byzantiums art and culture, and had preserved some aspects of Byzantine arts for centuries.

 Byzantine art was developed from the arts of the Roman Empire.
 This art form embraced classical heritage and was highly influenced by ancient Greek and Egyptian art.
-A number of classical sculptures can be found in Constantinople, the capital of the Byzantium during the medieval era.
+A number of classical sculptures can be found in Constantinople, the capital of Byzantium during the medieval era.
 Although Byzantine art was said to have been influenced by new aesthetics in the later years.

 Other contemporary states such as Bulgaria and Serbia as well as non-orthodox states like the Republic of Venice and the Kingdom of Sicily, had close ties with the Byzantine Empire and were influenced by the empires culture and the arts.
-Even to this day and age, some artistic traditions that originated from Byzantine art are being maintained in eastern orthodox countries such as Greece, Macedonia and Russia.
+Even to this day and age, some artistic traditions that originated from Byzantine art are being maintained in eastern orthodox countries such as Greece, Macedonia, and Russia.

 However, Byzantine art was highly marked by the revivals of classical aesthetics.
 Art historians believed that it was influenced by new modern aesthetics later on.
 One of the characteristics of classical art was its closest representation of reality or at least an attempt to mimic it.

-However, Byzantine art characterized anti-naturalistic and abstract ideas.
-The transformation which was said to have largely taken place during the late antiquity had been subject to scholarly debates throughout the ages.
+However, Byzantine art was characterized by anti-naturalistic and abstract ideas.
+The transformation which was said to have largely taken place during late antiquity had been subject to scholarly debates throughout the ages.
 Other scholars attributed this shift in style to the decline of artistic style and standards before the Renaissance period.

-Others said that Byzantine art can be defined as primarily religious and imperial in nature, which was a result of the autocratic yet religious nature of the Byzantine society.
-Other art historians also believed that this was a result of the empires economic structure where the wealth of the empire concentrated only in the hands of the church and the imperial government, which may be true at the time since the emperor of Byzantine acted as the head of the church and the state.
+Others said that Byzantine art can be defined as primarily religious and imperial in nature, which was a result of the autocratic yet religious nature of Byzantine society.
+Other art historians also believed that this was a result of the empires economic structure where the wealth of the empire was concentrated only in the hands of the church and the imperial government, which may be true at the time since the emperor of Byzantine acted as the head of the church and the state.

 Some art historians were faced with difficulty in distinguishing Christian art from early Byzantine art.
 This is primarily because the early Byzantine art adapted Christian and late Roman styles.
 Early Byzantine art was a new language created depicting the union of the state and the church.
 These art forms flourished from 500 AD to 843 AD, spreading through the capital and to the Mediterranean towards the southern part of Italy.